Coach Jim Hanifan Memorial Held in St. Louis

 The St. Louis Cardinals and San Diego Chargers became the first teams to play an NFL game outside of North America on August 16, 1976.

 The game was called the Mainichi Star Bowl and was sponsored by the Mainichi Daily News, an English-language newspaper in Tokyo.
 However, a lettuce farmer from California, Frank Takahashi, was the sole promoter of the game.
-A self-described “football nut,” Takahashi foot the entire bill for the exhibition contest.
+A self-described “football nut,” Takahashi footed the entire bill for the exhibition contest.

-“If we have a sellout, I will break even,” Takahashi told Doug Grow of the St. Louis Post Dispatch in a 1976 interview.
+“If we have a sellout, I will break even,” Takahashi told Doug Grow of the St. Louis Post-Dispatch in a 1976 interview.

 The Cards and Chargers played the first NFL game outside of North America in 1976.